 Members of the Clearing House must open an account used to deposit margin with the Clearing House.
 After the trade deal has been agreed, both buyer and seller members are required to deposit the initial margin (IM) in the amount specified by the Clearing House by means of transferring cash to the margin account or high liquidity financial instrument such as Treasury Bill to the Clearing House.
-In general, the amount of the initial margin of THB 11,900 per contract.
-For example, PTT Futures contract requires the initial margin of THB 5,000 per contract (Basically, the initial margin shall vary between 5-10% of the contract value)
+In general, the amount of the initial margin shall be per contract.
+For example, PTT Futures contract requires the initial margin of THB 11,900 per contract while SET50 Index Futures requires the initial margin of THB 5,000 per contract (Basically, the initial margin shall vary between 5-10% of the contract value)